mtracy01/hack_the_planet/README.md

 # PROJECT SKOUT!

-A mobile app to encourage safety, socializing, and sightseeing on the road, with the end goal of promoting motorcycle activity.
+A mobile app to both encourage motorcyle riders to ride more, and to promote the growth and education of new riders through increased safety and social features.

 ================
+Team Members

 ### Jeroen Goossens
 (Penguinologist)